Active Release Techniques

 Every ART session is actually a combination of examination and treatment.
 The ART provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

 These treatment protocols – over 500 specific moves – are unique to ART.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
-Active Release treatments generally take 8 to 15 minutes for each area being treated and may require 2 to 10 visits to alleviate the issue.
+ART treatments generally take 8 to 15 minutes for each area being treated and may require 2 to 10 visits to alleviate the issue.

 How do overuse conditions occur?